 Frozen Banana Pops

 Serve this delicious and nutritious frozen treat in place of the sugar-filled, nutrient-devoid alternatives.
-These banana pops are simple enough for young children to make and so tasty they are sure to be a hit.
+These frozen banana pops are simple enough for young children to make and so tasty they are sure to be a hit.
 Show your child how healthy foods can be fun to make and enjoyable to eat!
 Have them for dessert or as a sweet afternoon snack.

 What You Need: